locoframework/loco-rails/README.md

 Informations about all releases are published on [Twitter](https://twitter.com/artofcode_co)

+### 1.5

+* Loco-JS dropped the dependency on jQuery.
+So it officially has no dependencies 🎉

+### 1.4

+* Ability to specify Redis instance through configuration

 ### 1.3

 * `emit_to` - send messages to chosen recipients over WebSocket connection (abstraction on top of `ActionCable`)